palant/palant.info/content/articles/the-karma-connection-in-chrome-web-store/index.md

 | Hidden Airline Baggage Fees | 496 | kolnaamcekefalgibbpffeccknaiblpi | Affiliate fraud |
 | M3U8 Downloader | 100,000 | pibnhedpldjakfpnfkabbnifhmokakfb | Affiliate fraud |

 **Update** (2024-11-11): Hide YouTube Shorts, DarkPDF, Nucleus and Hidden Airline Baggage Fees have been taken down.
-At least two of them have been marked as malware, meaning that existing extension users will be notified.
+Two of them have been marked as malware and one as violating Chrome Web Store policies, meaning that existing extension users will be notified.
+I cannot see the reason for different categorization, the functionality being identical in all of these extensions.
 The other extensions currently remain active.

 ## Hiding in plain sight